paradigmxyz/reth/book/cli/db.md

           Lists the contents of a table
   drop
           Deletes all database entries
-  help
+  get
+          Gets the content of a table for the given key help
           Print this message or the help of the given subcommand(s)

 Options:
       --datadir <DATA_DIR>
           The path to the data dir for all reth files and subdirectories.

           Defaults to the OS-specific data directory:

           - Linux: `$XDG_DATA_HOME/reth/` or `$HOME/.local/share/reth/`
           - Windows: `{FOLDERID_RoamingAppData}/reth/`
           - macOS: `$HOME/Library/Application Support/reth/`

           [default: default]

       --chain <CHAIN_OR_PATH>
           The chain this node is running.

           Possible values are either a built-in chain or the path to a chain specification file.

           Built-in chains:
           - mainnet
           - goerli
           - sepolia

           [default: mainnet]

   -h, --help